ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 The API describes the following aspects of the interaction between the OS and applications:

-1. Which action does the OS perform when the application calls the specific system function?
+1. What action does the OS perform when the application calls the specific system function?

-2. Which data does the function receive as an input?
+2. What data does the function receive as an input?

-3. Which data does the function return as a result?
+3. What data does the function return as a result?

 Both the OS and application should follow the API agreements.
 It guarantees the compatibility of their current versions and future modifications.
 Such compatibility would be unreachable without a well documented and standardized interface.